kevinweber/wbounce/readme.txt

 == Changelog ==

 = 1.2.2 =
 * Renamed functions.php to wbounce.php.
+(This will cause your WordPress site to automatically deactivate wBounce.
+So you simply have to activate it again, that’s it.)
+* Fix: Added CSS "box-sizing: border-box".
+* Fix: Added CSS to make wBounce work with themes that use Bootstrap 3.

 = 1.2.1 =
-* Fixed broken post view
+* Fixed broken post view.

 = 1.2 =
 * Improvement: Added support for shortcodes that are inserted into the "wBounce content" text area.